 - 1. Courses available through OCICU will be posted online for each semester (fall, spring, summer).
 Students should identify the course they plan to take and fill out an ADD/DROP form with the course's number and name indicated. - 2.
 The first approval comes through the student's academic advisor.
 If the advisor is not available, then the student should see the BBA Registration Advisor.
 This approval is absolutely necessary for student's to take an OCICU course. - 3.
-Once the course has been approved by the School of Business and Communication (Academic Advisor or Registration Advisor), the student will then take the form to the Registrar's office for registration. - 4.
-The Registrar's office will forward the approved form to the Director of Academic Advising, Sandra Brown, who will register the student with OCICU.

-- 5. The student will receive information via their email as to the acceptance of their registration and directions for downloading their syllabus and purchase of the textbook. - 6.
+Once the course has been approved by the College of Business and Communication (Academic Advisor or Registration Advisor), the student will then take the form to the Office of Student Registration and Records' office for registration. - 4.
+The Office of Student Registration and Records' office will forward the approved form to the Online Dean, who will register the student with OCICU. - 5.
+The student will receive information via their email as to the acceptance of their registration and directions for downloading their syllabus and purchase of the textbook. - 6.
 The student is responsible for communicating with the course professor and for all work that is due. - 7.
-OCICU course grades are submitted to the registrar at the end of the semester and recorded on the student's grade report/transcript at that time.
+OCICU course grades are submitted to the Office of Student Registration and Records at the end of the semester and recorded on the student's grade report/transcript at that time.